krishnavaidy/MemoryAllocators/README.md

-# Slab-Allocator
+# Memory allocation
-Tests performance of the slab allocator used by OpenIndiana
+Tests performance of memory allocators in OpenIndiana and NetBSD

+# Compile
+make all

+# Run
+make run

+# Output
+Output is stored in output.txt